-In general terms, the attitude of the law to a doctor or dentist's duty is measured in courts in England and Wales by the application of what is known as "The Bolam Test".
+The attitude of the law to a doctor or dentist's duty is measured in courts in England and Wales by the application of what is known as "The Bolam Test".

-This is a standard that arose from a speech given by McNair J in Bolam v Friern Barnet Hospital Management Committee11, which was a major landmark in defining the duty of care that a doctor owed to a patient.
-McNair J stated:
+This is a standard that arose from a speech given by McNair J in Bolam v Friern Barnet Hospital Management Committee20, which was a major landmark in defining the duty of care that a doctor owed to a patient.
+McNair J stated,